benoitkugler/pdf/readme.md

 ## Why yet another PDF processing library ?

-There are already numerous good PDF library for Go, and this library deliberatly takes inspiration from them.
+There are already numerous good PDF libraries for Go, and this one deliberatly takes inspiration from them.
 However, it is based on a slighty different approach : instead of working with a PDF as a tree of dynamic objects, it starts by modeling the whole SPEC (at least a good portion of it) with static types: see the package [model](model).

 ## Overview